ioBroker/ioBroker.js-controller/docs/en/dev/adapterref.md

 * ts: time stamp as the number of milliseconds between midnight of January 1, 1970 and the specified date.
 Result of method getTime () of Javascript object Date.
 Default: actual time.
 * lc: last change time stamp.
 Same format as ts, but the time stamp of value change.
 It may be updated, but the value will stay the same.
 In this case lc will not be changed.
 * from: name of the adapter instance, that set the value, e.g. "system.adapter.web.0" (In case of vis)
 * expire: (optional) there is a possibility to set the expire timeout in seconds.
-After this period of time, the variable wants to be set to zero.
+After this period of time the variable wants to be set to "zero".
 It wants to be used e.g. by "active" states of the adapter instances.
 If adapter instance does not trigger "active" state in 30 seconds it will be marked as down.
 To set state with expiration use following code setState ('variable', {val: true, expire: 30})
 * q: (optional) Quality.
 See here the description

 Running modes of adapter